The Enchanting Village of Eze on the French Riviera

 Just a short drive from Eze in La Turbie, you'll find the Trophy of Augustus, a massive Roman monument built in 6 B.C. to commemorate the victory of Emperor Augustus.
 This impressive structure, often overlooked by visitors, stands as a testament to the region's ancient heritage.
 The village itself is beautiful also.
 Don't let the main road running towards the east fool.
 Park and walk down into the old town.

-Ideal for honeymoons, anniversaries and special occasions.
-Treat yourself
+Eze is Ideal for honeymoons, anniversaries and special occasions

 Here's a taste (with links) to what awaits should you decide you cannot do without a 5-star holiday in one of Eze's fine hotels.